alv2017/synchronous-block/README.md

     - how does the health-check endpoint behave when multiple registration requests are running concurrently?
     - how does its response time change with concurrency?
     - how does the average response time of registration end-point change with concurrency?
+8) Measure CPU and memory usage during the experiments. [-]

 ## 5. Solution